 Enphase Energy (ENPH) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the solar technology company had gained 30.33% in the past month.
-In that same time, the Oils-Energy sector gained 6.72%, while the S&P 500 gained 3.8%.
+Prior to today's trading, shares of the solar technology company had gained 32.09% over the past month.
+This has outpaced the Oils-Energy sector's loss of 0.04% and the S&P 500's gain of 2.59% in that time.

 Investors will be hoping for strength from ENPH as it approaches its next earnings release.
-On that day, ENPH is projected to report earnings of $0.39 per share, which would represent no growth from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $256.80 million, up 22.27% from the year-ago period.
+The company is expected to report EPS of $0.39, unchanged from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $256.80 million, up 22.27% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.26 per share and revenue of $766.39 million, which would represent changes of +32.63% and +22.75%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.26 per share and revenue of $766.39 million.
+These totals would mark changes of +32.63% and +22.75%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for ENPH.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for ENPH.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.72% lower within the past month.
-ENPH is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.72% lower.
+ENPH is holding a Zacks Rank of #3 (Hold) right now.

-Also, we should mention that ENPH has a PEG ratio of 4.04.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Solar was holding an average PEG ratio of 2.68 at yesterday's closing price.
+We can also see that ENPH currently has a PEG ratio of 3.88.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Solar was holding an average PEG ratio of 2.24 at yesterday's closing price.

 The Solar industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 188, putting it in the bottom 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 173, which puts it in the bottom 33% of all 250+ industries.

 To follow ENPH in the coming trading sessions, be sure to utilize Zacks.com.